AbdullahKhalifa15/Captain-Dev/README.md

-system helps students to learn from their homes in an easier way and develops their skills.
+The system helps students to learn from their homes in an easier way and develop their skills.

+Through it, instructors can:

+Control course content

- Through it .Instructors can control course content ,follow up on the attendance and absence of their students and  give  assignment for each lecture for specific course
+Follow up on students' attendance and absence

+Assign homework for each lecture for a specific course